Danny DeVito: Acting

 In April 2012, DeVito made his West End acting debut in a revival of the Neil Simon play The Sunshine Boys as Willie Clark, alongside Richard Griffiths.
-It previewed at the Savoy Theatre in London from April 27, 2012, opened on May 17 and played a limited 12-week season until July 28.
+It previewed at the Savoy Theatre in London from April 27, 2012, opened on May 17, and played a limited 12-week season until July 28.
 DeVito played a fictional version of himself in the music video of One Direction's song "Steal My Girl" (2014).
 He also appeared in the short film Curmudgeons, which he also produced and directed.
-In 2013, he would voice Herb for a third time in the episode "The Changing of the Guardian".
+In 2013, he would voice Herb for a third time in The Simpsons episode "The Changing of the Guardian".
 DeVito made his Broadway debut in a Roundabout Theatre Company revival of the Arthur Miller play The Price as Gregory Solomon.
 He acted opposite Mark Ruffalo and Tony Shalhoub.
 Marilyn Stasio of Variety praised DeVito's performance writing, "DeVito, who holds the audience in the palm of his hand, tends to favor the comic side, making an extended meal out of an egg-eating visual gag.
 But he also draws on down-to-earth Jewish wisdom to keep family hostilities from boiling over and spoiling the financial negotiations".
 He went on to be nominated for a Tony Award for Best Featured Actor in a Play.
-The production began preview performances at the American Airlines Theatre on February 16, 2017 and opened on March 16 for a limited run-through on May 7.
+The production began preview performances at the American Airlines Theatre on February 16, 2017, and opened on March 16 for a limited run-through on May 7.

-In 2018 he had a guest starring role in the Netflix comedy series The Kominsky Method acting opposite Michael Douglas and Alan Arkin.
+In 2016, DeVito appeared as part of the ensemble cast of Todd Solondz's anthology film Wiener-Dog.
+In 2018, he had a guest starring role in the Netflix comedy series The Kominsky Method, acting opposite Michael Douglas and Alan Arkin.
 He also voiced Dorgle in the Warner Bros. animated film Smallfoot (2018).
-The following year in 2019 he reunited with Tim Burton playing Max Medici in the live action Walt Disney Studios Motion Pictures Dumbo, a remake of the 1941 animated film.
+In 2019, he reunited with Tim Burton, playing Max Medici in the live-action Walt Disney Studios Motion Pictures Dumbo, a remake of the 1941 animated film.
 He acted alongside Colin Farrell, Michael Keaton and Eva Green.
 He also played Eddie Gilpin in the action comedy film Jumanji: The Next Level starring Dwayne Johnson, Kevin Hart, Jack Black and Karen Gillan.
 The film was a box office and critical success.
-In 2020 he voiced Bob, a stray dog in The One and Only Ivan.
-In 2021 he played Charlie Goldman the biographical HBO drama film The Survivor.
-That same year DeVito wrote a 12-page story centered on the Penguin and Catwoman for the anthology comic Gotham City Villains.
-In 2023 he acted in the Disney horror comedy Haunted Mansion, Chris Pine's directorial film debut Poolman and the Illumination animated film Migration.
-Also in 2023 he returned to Broadway in the Theresa Rebeck play I Need That.
+In 2020, he voiced Bob, a stray dog in The One and Only Ivan.
+In 2021, he played Charlie Goldman the biographical HBO drama film The Survivor.
+That same year, DeVito wrote a 12-page story centered on the Penguin and Catwoman for the anthology comic Gotham City Villains.
+In 2023, he acted in the Disney horror comedy Haunted Mansion, Chris Pine's directorial film debut Poolman, and the Illumination animated film Migration.
+Also in 2023, he returned to Broadway in the Theresa Rebeck play I Need That.